jagdsh/aws-security-solutions/contents/kms/README.md

 ## KMS Multi-Region Keys

 - Identical KMS keys in different AWS Regions that can be used interchangeably
-- Multi-Region keys have the same key ID, key material, automatic rotation…
+- Multi-Region keys have the same key ID, key material, automatic rotation
 - Encrypt in one Region and decrypt in other Regions
 - No need to re-encrypt or making cross-Region API calls
 - KMS Multi-Region are NOT global (Primary + Replicas)